-PhD student at Warwick's Mathematics for Real-World Systems Centre for Doctoral Training.
+PhD student at Warwick's Mathematics for Real-World Systems Centre for Doctoral Training, and enrichment student at the Alan Turing Institute.

 I am interested in understanding how humans communicate with each other and how that affects our beliefs, behaviour and outcomes.